bradleycha/tux64/README.md

 original with an improved bootloader, up-to-date kernel patches, and more.

 ## Getting Started
-To get started, read the [Installation Guide](https://github.com/bradleycha/tux64/wiki/Installation-Guide).
+To get started, read the [Installation Guide](docs/installation.md).

+## Development and Contribution
+If you're looking to get involved with development, there is a [Development Guide](docs/development.md) available for learning about the technical side of development, and a [Contribution Guide](docs/contributing.md) for getting your work submitted and merged successfully.

 ## Credits
 Special thanks to the following projects.
 Without these, this project would be